Height pairings, exceptional zeros and Rubin's Formula: The multiplicative group: Introduction

 \subsubsection{Acknowledgements}

-The author wishes to thank Ralph Greenberg and Tadashi Ochiai for helpful discussions, and Karl Rubin for helpful correspondence.
+The author wishes to thank Ralph Greenberg and Tadashi Ochiai for helpful discussions; Karl Rubin for helpful correspondence and David Burns for an informative conversation on the results of this paper.
 He also is grateful to Masato Kurihara for explaining the author a related result he proved in a different setting.
 Special thanks are due to Jan Nekov\'{a}\v{r} for his encouragement and for many enlightening discussions.
 The author started his work on this project while he was supported by a William Hodge Postdoctoral Fellowship at IH\'ES and the final form of this paper was written up during his stay at Max Planck Institut f\"ur Mathematik.
 The author thanks both these institutes for their hospitality.
+The author also thanks the anonymous referee for pointing out several inaccuracies in an earlier version.